ssayle/plant-humanities/Dioscoreavillosa/README.md

 [^ref25]: Cory Hayden, *When Nature Goes Public: The Making and Unmaking of Bioprospecting in Mexico* (Princeton: Princeton University Press, 2020); Gary Gereffi, *The Pharmaceutical Industry and Dependency in the Third World* (Princeton: Princeton University Press, 2017).
 [^ref26]: Marker, Oral History.
 [^ref27]: Laveaga, *Jungle*.
-[^ref28]: Ignacio Chapela, “Biodiversity in the Age of Information: A Critical Analysis of Conservation Initiatives Associated with the Discovery of New Pharmaceuticals,” in *Biodiversity, Biotechnology, and Sustainable Development in Health and Agriculture: Emerging Connections* (Washington, D.C.: Panamerian Health Organization, 1996).
+[^ref28]: Ignacio Chapela, "Biodiversity in the Age of Information: A Critical Analysis of Conservation Initiatives Associated with the Discovery of New Pharmaceuticals," in *Biodiversity, Biotechnology, and Sustainable Development in Health and Agriculture: Emerging Connections* (Washington, D.C.: Panamerian Health Organization, 1996).
 [^ref29]: Marker, Oral History.
 [^ref30]: Syntex, *Syntex Annual Report* (Mexico City: Syntex Laboratorios, 1963).
 [^ref31]: Planned Parenthood, *The Birth Control Pill: A History*.
 [^ref32]: Marker, Oral History.
 [^ref33]: Syntex, *Syntex Annual Report* (Mexico City: Syntex Laboratorios, 1963).
-[^ref34]: Zava, “Contraception around the world: interactive map,” Online Doctor.
+[^ref34]: Zava, "Contraception around the world: interactive map," Online Doctor.
 May 5, 2014.
-Accessed online April 19, 2021; Zack Beauchamp, “Here’s a map of the countries where the pill is fully subsidized (it includes Iran),” *Vox*, June 30, 2014.
+Accessed online April 19, 2021; Zack Beauchamp, "Here’s a map of the countries where the pill is fully subsidized (it includes Iran)," *Vox*, June 30, 2014.
 Accessed April 19, 2021.
-[^ref35]: Caldwell et al., “An Assessment of Potential Exposure and risk from Estrogens in Drinking Water,” *Environmental Health Perspectives* 118, no. 3 (2010): 338–344.
+[^ref35]: Caldwell et al., "An Assessment of Potential Exposure and risk from Estrogens in Drinking Water," *Environmental Health Perspectives* 118, no. 3 (2010): 338–344.
-[^ref36]: Carl Fisher, Claudia Martins, Ed George, and Pranathi Perati, “Expanded Analysis of Human Hormones in Drinking Water Using Solid-Phase Extraction and Liquid Chromatography Tandem Mass Spectronomy,” *ThermoFisher Scientific*, 2009.
+[^ref36]: Carl Fisher, Claudia Martins, Ed George, and Pranathi Perati, "Expanded Analysis of Human Hormones in Drinking Water Using Solid-Phase Extraction and Liquid Chromatography Tandem Mass Spectronomy," *ThermoFisher Scientific*, 2009.
-[^ref37]: Andrew Pengelly, “Dioscorea villosa L. Wild yam,” *Appalachian Plant Monographs* (Laurel, MD: Tai Sophia Institute Appalachian Center for Ethnobotanical Studies, 2011).
+[^ref37]: Andrew Pengelly, "Dioscorea villosa L. Wild yam," *Appalachian Plant Monographs* (Laurel, MD: Tai Sophia Institute Appalachian Center for Ethnobotanical Studies, 2011).